 Audio quality also satisfied.
 Speech was natural and concise, while music sounded peppy and full.
 Effects turned into the primary factor, and those elements appeared accurate and vivid.
 Bass response added real depth and rocked my subwoofer.
 I found myself greatly pleased with this dynamic mix.

-Also the set’s extras reside on the 2D Blu-ray.
 Under Ron Howard: Captain’s Log, we get 10 segments with a total running time of 15 minutes, 50 seconds.
 In these, Howard discusses location scouts, the first day of the shoot, sets and shooting ocean shots, cast training and performances, editing and music.
 We also get a few comments from composer Roque Banos and actors Benjamin Walker, Tom Holland, Edward Ashley, Joseph Mawle, and Jamie Sives, but Howard does the vast majority of the talking.

 The “Logs” offer a decent look at the production.
 Each segment may be brief, but they add a mix of good elements, especially because we get glimpses of the shoot.
 While not amazing, the snippets merit a look.

 A mix of featurettes ensue.
 Chase and Pollard: A Man of Means and a Man of Courage goes for seven minutes, 28 seconds and offers info from Walker, Howard, author Nathaniel Philbrick, producers Brian Grazer and Paula Weinstein, and actor Chris Hemsworth, “Means’ provides notes about the real Owen Chase and George Pollard as well as cast and performances.
 Despite its brevity, “Means” brings us a useful mix of details.